Action-angle coordinates for surface group representations in genus zero: A polygonal model

 Or more explicitly

 Observe that both $\phi(c_{n-1})$ and $\phi(c_n)$ are conjugated by the same element because they correspond to the same triangle in the chain built from $\mathfrak P([\phi])$.
+We leave it to the reader to check that the $\R^{n-3}$-action \eqref{eq:definiton-torus-action-on-representations} is a well-defined group action that is $2\pi$-periodic in each factor.
 The reader is referred to \cite{Gol86} for explanations on how the explicit action \eqref{eq:definiton-torus-action-on-representations} corresponds to the torus action \eqref{eq:torus-action} given by the Hamiltonian flows of the functions $1/2(\beta_{i+1}-\beta_{i})$.

 The action \eqref{eq:torus-action} is a Hamiltonian torus action on $\dtrelcharvar$ equipped with the symplectic form $1/\lambda\cdot\omega_\G$ with moment map $\mu\colon \dtrelcharvar\to \R^{n-3}$ defined by